JoinReinvest/reinvest-native/Readme.md

 - Don't use unnecessary indexes
 - utils should be kept in self containing modules
 - use index for main folder component instead of component name file convention
+  - index.tsx for main component
+  - types.ts for types
+  - styles.ts for styling
 - ...more to come